andhikanurrafli/Project-1-Bellabeat/Project-1-Markdown.md

 ### **Preparing the Data**

 In this step I want to determine first problem that bellabeat has.
-First we need to load the data
+First we need to load the data, at this step I load the data in my computer so I'm using this commands.

 ``` r
 # importing the data